delbandb/Naztify/README.md

 # Naztify

-Naztify is a private real-time mood messenger for two people.
+Naztify is a private real-time mood messenger for my girlfriend and I.

+#Please keep in mind that this is a personal app with personal customization

 ## Run locally